HongleiXie/shiny-app/README.md

 # Shiny App
-I'm developing a interactive data visualization tool by Shiny for business portfolio analytics.
+I'm developing an interactive data visualization tool by Shiny for the business portfolio analytics purpose.

-Almost everything is under construction!